Have a laptop with 8GB of RAM and want to run AI locally?

 ❌ Large context windows (8K+ tokens)

-for the KV-cache.
-On 8 GB, keep the context to 2048–4096 tokens maximum.
+for KV cache.
+On 8GB, keep the context at 2048–4096 tokens maximum.

-you need to break it into parts.
+you'll need to break it into parts.

-❌ Mixtral 8x7B (MoE-architecture)
+❌ Mixtral 8x7B (MoE architecture)

 must be in memory — and that's 26+ GB even in Q4.